Learn

 Roth IRAs are taxed now for tax-free growth.
 Traditional IRAs give a tax break today but are taxed in retirement.
 Here's how to choose and advanced.

 Choose a Roth IRA if you expect your tax rate to be the same or higher in retirement — which applies to most people under 40 in the 12% or 22% bracket.
 Choose a Traditional IRA if you're in a high tax bracket now (32%+) and expect significantly lower income in retirement.
-When in doubt, the Roth is the safer bet because tax-free growth over decades is extremely powerful and tax rates may rise in the future.
+When in doubt, the Roth is the safer bet because tax-free growth over decades is useful if tax rates may rise in the future.

 | Feature | Roth IRA | Traditional IRA |